 Reporting on complaints

-- 1 complaint that escalated to stage 2
+- 1 complaint that was resolved at stage 2

-- 0 complaints were referred to the Ombudsman
+- 1 complaint that was referred to the Ombudsman

 Learning from complaints and feedback